-The make belongs to the company AMW Motors Ltd. AMW (Asia Motor Works) started to produce trucks in the 2005.
-The plant of the company in city Bhuj, Guarat, has constructors’ and testing laboratories, an assembly line and finished-products storage area.
+The make belongs to the company AMW Motors Ltd. AMW (Asia Motor Works) started to produce trucks in 2005.
+The plant of the company in city Bhuj, Guarat, has constructors’ and testing laboratories, an assembly line, and a finished-products storage area.
 The plant forms the basis of Indian trucks production.
 The company also produces a number of components for some world-known manufacturers.

 Mahindra & Mahindra

-Mahindra & Mahindra Limited is an Indian unit of Mahindra Group involved in automotive industry, farm equipment, financial services, trade, logistics, car components` and spares` production.
-The company was founded in the 1945 as Mahindra & Mohammed.
+Mahindra & Mahindra Limited is an Indian unit of Mahindra Group involved in automotive industry, farm equipment, financial services, trade, logistics, car components and spares production.
+The company was founded in 1945 as Mahindra & Mohammed.
 Later, after division of India, Gulam Muhammad returned to Pakistan and became its first Finance Minister.
-Since that moment, in the 1948, the company was renamed into Mahindra & Mahindra.
-Its emblem is represented as an ellipse- like red figure, which changes in its bottom part into three stripes, apically narrowing.
+Since that moment, in 1948, the company was renamed Mahindra & Mahindra.
+Its emblem is represented as an ellipse-like red figure, which changes in its bottom part into three stripes, apically narrowing.
 It symbolizes an infinite road and future prospects.

 Once it was a well-known and now it is rather humble carmaker from Mumbai.
 In the 40s of the XXth century, it began with the production of trucks under Chrysler’s license, then it collaborated with Peugeot and Fiat.
 Now Premier sells its single model RiO, which is a compact crossover representing a revamped Japanese Daihatsu Terios of the first generation.
 The knock-down kits come for it, admittedly, not from Japan, but from China, where they know old Terios as Zotye 5008.

-Indian concern Bajaj Group includes 26 different manufacturing companies, one of which Bajaj Auto is.
-However, for the moment of its opening in the 1926, the company was engaged only in import of motorcycle appliances from other countries.
-Today all the sales of Bajaj are sales of its own production.
+Indian concern, Bajaj Group includes 26 different manufacturing companies, one of which is Bajaj Auto.
+However, from the moment of its opening in 1926, the company was engaged only in import of motorcycle appliances from other countries.
+Today, all the sales of Bajaj are sales of its own production.
 The company is engaged in its own inventions and supplies consumers of both inexpensive and high-quality facilities in India and in many countries of the world.